-Netflix Seeks To Become A Free Cash Flow King
+Netflix Seeks To Become A Free Cash Flow King (NASDAQ:NFLX)

 Image Shown: We are very optimistic on Netflix's revenue growth trajectory continuing at a brisk pace over the coming years, which has recently been enhanced by strong net paid subscriber growth in light of the need for additional entertainment options as households are forced to stay indoors.
 Image Source: Valuentum

-Netflix’s most lucrative operations are in the US and Canada however, management’s international expansion plans are what supports the streaming giant’s long-term growth trajectory.
-By leveraging cash flows generated in North America, Netflix has been investing heavily in content geared towards an international audience to build up a video streaming offering that’s more enticing to overseas viewers, thus allowing for net paid subscriber growth that’s sustainable.
+Netflix's most lucrative operations are in the US and Canada.
+However, management's international expansion plans are what supports the streaming giant's long-term growth trajectory.
+By leveraging cash flows generated in North America, Netflix has been investing heavily in content geared towards an international audience to build up a video streaming offering that's more enticing to overseas viewers, thus allowing for net paid subscriber growth that's sustainable.

 As it relates to these major investments and Netflix's cash flow statement, most of these investments are classified as operating activities with capital expenditures (an investing activity) representing just a sliver of Netflix's total investments.
 In the upcoming graphic down below, we highlight this dynamic.